If you have a Windows 10 laptop that is having WiFi issues, there are some common problems that can solve the issue.

-Most laptops have the wireless card installed at the bottom which can be replaced.
-Of course every manufacture builds laptops differently so be sure to check online for its location.
+Most laptops have the wireless card installed at the bottom, which can be replaced.
+Of course, every manufacturer builds laptops differently, so be sure to check online for its location.

 Another easier option is a wireless USB Adapter that simply plugs into a USB slot and connects to the WiFi.

-There are many types of wireless USB adapters to fit most any setup from small out of the way units to large units with big antennas for better reception.
+There are many types of wireless USB adapters to fit almost any setup, from small out-of-the-way units to large units with big antennas for better reception.

 Fixing a Windows laptop with wireless problems can at times be easy and other times problematic.